Michael Sockin, the University of Texas at Austin, and Markus K. Brunnermeier and Wei Xiong, Princeton University and NBER

 Habits and Leverage (NBER Working Paper No. 22905)

 Many stylized facts of leverage, trading, and asset prices follow from a frictionless general equilibrium model that features agents' heterogeneity in endowments and habit preferences.
 Santos and Veronesi's model predicts that aggregate debt increases in good times when stock prices are high, return volatility is low, and levered agents enjoy a "consumption boom."
 Their model is consistent with poorer agents borrowing more and with recent evidence on intermediaries' leverage being a priced factor of asset returns.
 In crisis times, levered agents strongly deleverage by "fire selling" their risky assets as asset prices drop.
 Yet, consistent with the data, their debt-to-wealth ratios increase because their wealth decline faster due to higher discount rates.

-Peter Diep, AQR; Andrea L. Eisfeldt, University of California, Los Angeles and NBER; and Scott Richardson, AQR Capital Management
+Peter Diep, AQR; Andrea L. Eisfeldt, the University of California, Los Angeles and NBER; and Scott Richardson, AQR Capital Management

 Diep, Eisfeldt, and Richardson present a simple, linear asset pricing model of the cross section of Mortgage-Backed Security (MBS) returns in which MBS earn risk premia as compensation for their exposure to prepayment risk.
 The researchers measure prepayment risk and estimate security risk loadings using real data on prepayment forecasts vs. realizations.
 Estimated loadings are monotonic in securities' coupons relative to the par coupon, as predicted by the model.
 Prepayment risks appear to be priced by specialized MBS investors.
 In particular, the researchers find convincing evidence that prepayment risk prices change sign over time with the sign of a representative MBS investor's exposure to prepayment risk.

 Hui Chen and Jiang Wang, MIT and NBER, and Anton Petukhov, MIT